Preventing Online Sales of E-Cigarettes to Children Act

-Due to the rapidly growing market for e-cigarettes, PMAA fully supports efforts by Senator Cornyn (R-TX) and Diane Feinstein (D-CA) to amend the “Prevent all Cigarette Trafficking Act (PACT Act)” through the “Preventing Online Sales of E-Cigarettes to Children Act” (Bill number not available) to also include e-cigarettes in the definition that already includes cigarettes.
-The PACT Act was enacted in 2010 to reduce underage purchases of cigarettes online and ensuring that online retailers pay state and local taxes on their sales of cigarettes.
-Specifically, the PACT requires internet sellers of cigarettes to ensure that delivery agents check identification in person on the delivery of cigarettes.
+Due to the rapidly growing market for e-cigarettes, PMAA fully supports efforts by Senators Cornyn (R-TX) and Feinstein (D-CA) to amend the “Prevent all Cigarette Trafficking Act (PACT Act)” through the “Preventing Online Sales of E-Cigarettes to Children Act” (S.1253) to also include e-cigarettes in the definition that already includes cigarettes.
+The PACT Act was enacted in 2010 to reduce underage purchases of cigarettes online and to ensure that online retailers pay state and local taxes on their sales of cigarettes.
+Specifically, the PACT Act requires internet sellers of cigarettes to ensure that delivery agents check identification in person on the delivery of cigarettes.

 “THE ASK” All lawmakers

-- Urge your lawmakers to support S, 1253, the “Preventing Online Sales of E-Cigarettes to Children Act” to reduce underage purchases of e-cigarettes online and ensure that online retailers pay state and local taxes on their sales of e-cigarettes.
+- Urge your Senators to support and cosponsor the “Preventing Online Sales of E-Cigarettes to Children Act” (S.1253) to reduce underage purchases of e-cigarettes online and ensure that online retailers pay state and local taxes on their sales of e-cigarettes.